AMS003010/Chimera/README.md

 ```

 ## 🌟 Why Chimera?

 - **Lightweight & Fast** – Runs efficiently with minimal resource usage.
 - **Highly Configurable** – Tailor it to your needs with CLI flags.
 - **Built for Developers** – Ideal for testing, prototyping, and mock API creation.

+## 📜 License

+Chimera is licensed under the MIT License.

 ---